Los Angeles pass and card

 Where do you buy the All-Inclusive Pass?

-In both versions, you buy online at the official website of GoCity, the pass provider.
+For both versions, you can purchase the pass online on the official GoCity website, the pass provider.

-This is the best way, to take advantage of the basic discounted prices, which you will find already applied in the prices you find on the site, as you will see.
+This is the best way to take advantage of the basic discounted prices, which are already included in the prices listed on the website, as you can see.

-I would also remind you to add the discount code I listed above, reserved for readers of this site.
+I’d also like to remind you to enter the discount code I provided above, which is reserved for readers of this site.

-When you get to the official website, you will see the two versions (basic and plus) side by side, and go to choose the one that best suits your trip.
+When you visit the official website, you’ll see the two versions (Basic and Plus) side by side, and you can choose the one that best suits your trip.

-* You also see a third product, the Explorer Pass, which we will describe in a moment, is next in review.
+* You’ll also see a third product, the Essentials Pass, which we’ll describe shortly; it’s next on the list.

 With the Pass, do I skip the queues?